 Аптека-музей – Pharmacy Museum

-This is the first pharmacy in Lviv, which is called «Під чорним орлом» (Under the black eagle), and it still works.
-Moreover, it is one of the most touristic museums in Lviv.
+This is the first pharmacy in Lviv, which is called «Під чорним орлом» (Under the black eagle), and it is still in operation.
+Moreover, it is one of the most tourist museums in Lviv.
 There are more than 3 000 showpieces, and each of them has its own history.
 There is a lot of space, and you can walk around old pharmacy instruments and drugs freely.

 Where: вулиця Друкарська, 2 (Drukarska street, 2)